agocorona/tryhplay/README.md

 it run the last version of tryhplay.

+If you use docker with boot2docker, use it this way:

-if you have boot2docker do:
+alternatively, you have boot2docker do:

     > boot2docker ip